 Pricing and Fees

-RescueTouch devices range in price from $25 to $69 a month, plus the device purchase cost of $99 for single devices and $178 for twin packs.
+RescueTouch devices range in price from $30 to $75 a month.
+There is also a device purchase fee of $99 for single devices and $178 for twin packs.
 Customers may choose to pay for their device on a monthly, quarterly, or annual basis, but no matter which one they choose there are no long-term contracts.
 The quarterly and annual plans save users a few dollars a month compared to the monthly plan.

-There are no additional one-time costs other than the device purchase fee, and shipping is included.
-There is a 30-day money back guarantee, and customers can cancel their service at any time without penalty.
+Other than the cost of purchasing the device, there are no other startup costs, and shipping is included with all plans.
+There is a 30-day money back guarantee for all new customers, and users can cancel their service at any time without paying a penalty.

-Additionally, RescueTouch offers discounts on all of its devices for AARP members, veterans, nurses, first responders, and those with disabilities.
+RescueTouch also offers discounts on all of its devices for AARP members, veterans, nurses, first responders, and those with disabilities.

 |Type of Device||Mobile||Mobile||Mobile||Mobile||Mobile||Mobile|

 |Battery Life||5 days||2.5 days (5 days with GPS off)||2.5 days (5 days with GPS off)||2.5 days (5 days with GPS off)||2.5 days (5 days with GPS off)||2.5 days (5 days with GPS off)|

 |Fall Detection||Not available||Not available||Included in monthly cost||Included in monthly cost||Included in monthly cost||Included in monthly cost|